allengour/money/readme.md

 1. Download **csv** statements for a given month from bank/credit card websites.
 Sometimes one month's spending is across two statements (TD), or need to manually adjust the time range (Amex).
-TD debit and credit have same format and filename, so need to tell the script which files are debit (renames to 'td')
+TD debit and credit have same format and filename, so need to tell the script which files are debit
 2. Put Allen's files into a folder, and Jess' files into a folder. default `~/Desktop/allen` & `~/Desktop/jessica`
 3. Run `spend [month]` where `month` is the month number. `spend` is short for